Today, we’re talking about terrarium bugs. The good, the bad, and the ugly.

 So, Does a Terrarium Need Bugs?

-I’d absolutely recommend at least a handful of springtails in every setup (or if you want to get really fancy, why not check out the actual Rubber Ducky Isopods?).
+I’d absolutely recommend at least a handful of springtails in every setup, and isopods bring a lot to the table too.

 I hope it helped 😁😎